 Writing about politically courageous elected officials

-The contest requires that the subject of your essay be an official publicly elected by the people of the United States since 1956 (the publication date of Profiles in Courage).
+The contest requires that the subject of your essay be an official publicly elected by the people of the United States who served during or after 1917 (the year that John F. Kennedy was born.)
 U.S. and state representatives and senators, governors, mayors, and city council members are some examples of elected officials.
 Some counties elect district attorneys, judges, and the local school board.

 Supreme Court Justices and the Attorney General of the United States are examples of appointed officials, as are the fourteen Secretaries that make up the President's Cabinet in the White House.
 Appointed officials are not elected by the people of the United States and are therefore not eligible subjects for your essay.